 Over 350 people all over Estonia are ready for rescue works 24/7.
 We have 72 national brigades and more than 100 volunteer rescue brigades.

-Level I brigades.
-There are 72 different brigades of different sizes and capabilities in Estonia.
-The brigade network covers the state so that rescue services can arrive at the scene of the event as soon as possible.
-93% of Estonian residents receive life-saving assistance within no more than 15 minutes.
-The first level of rescue work is managed by the team leader.
-If necessary, he or she can also coordinate the work of several rescue teams.\r\n\r\n
+There are a total of 72 national brigades of different sizes and capabilities in Estonia, as well as 117 volunteer brigades.
+The brigade network covers the state, ensuring that rescue services are able to arrive at the scene of the event as quickly as possible.
+In total, 93% of Estonia’s residents have access to life-saving help within no more than 15 minutes.
+The rescue team responding from the brigade is led by a team leader.
+The team leader is also able to coordinate the work of several rescue teams, if necessary.